hmrc/income-tax-mtd-changelog/README.md

 Retrieve Employment Expenses:

-The enum value `latest` has been removed as a possible value for the `source` field in the response body
+The enum value `latest` has been removed as a possible value for the `source` field in the response body, but valid  as a value for the `source` request query parameter

 The functionality of the API in Production is unchanged, as `latest` was not intended to be a valid value for the `source` field and was not being returned in responses.
 The documentation has been updated to reflect this.

-`latest` continues to be valid  as a value for the `source` request query parameter

 ---